 Location: Grayslake, IL.

-Back then, we used a Stanley back saw miter box (no cord) and eventually, upgraded to a PC miter box with a sacrificial wooden table.
-We had a 9" Rockwell table saw with a tilt top, aluminum PC #315 skill saws - no carbide blades yet, Yankee ratchet screwdrivers, Stanley 9 1/2 and 60 1/2 block planes and plumb bobs, Velander wood levels,, Disston hand saws (6 and 12 pt.) and Blue Grass wood handled hammers with bees wax in a hole in the end for the 6 and 8 penny common trim nails - so the trim wouldn't split from nailing it by hand.
+Also, Velander mahogany levels, Disston 6 and 12 point hand saws, Blue Grass wood handled hammers with bees wax in a hole in the end for the 6 and 8 penny common trim nails - so the trim wouldn't split from nailing it by hand.

 Woodworking came naturally to me.
-I was a student shop teacher and I went to a Cabinet and Mill-work trade school during High school.
+I was a student shop teacher and I went to a Furniture, Cabinet and Mill-work trade school after High school.

-My Grandfather was an inventor and opened my eyes to what you can do with the right tools and a great idea.
+My Grandfather was an inventor and opened my eyes to what you can do with minimal tools and a great idea.
 My mother is an artist and was very inspirational.
-I remember working on many projects and in the garden together.
+I remember working on many projects around the house and in the garden together.

 I went to the Lake County college at night to study Architecture, Construction Tech., Microsoft Office and QuickBooks pro, Real Estate Practice and Small Business Management.

 In the early years I also followed opportunity to work with prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.